creativescala/creative-scala/src/raw/sequences/lists.md

 At last, let's return to our example of drawing polygons.
 Write a method `polygon` that accepts the number of sides of the polygon and the starting rotation and produces a `Image` representing the specified regular polygon. *Hint:* use an internal accumulator.

-Use this utility to create an interesting picture combining polygon.
-Our rather unimaginate example is in [@fig:sequences:concentric-polygons].
+Use this utility to create an interesting picture combining polygons.
+Our rather unimaginative example is in [@fig:sequences:concentric-polygons].
 We're sure you can do better.

 ![Concentric polygons with pastel gradient fill.](./src/pages/sequences/concentric-polygons.png){#fig:sequences:concentric-polygons}